jdodsoncollins/TypeScript-Docker-Node-DI-Starter/README.md

 #### To get up and running

+First, generate a `.env` file, where variables such as `process.env.SECRET` can be pulled from.
+See `.env.tmpl` for the template.

+Then,
 `npm install`
 `cd docker && docker-compose up`

-Next, generate a `.env` file, where variables such as `process.env.SECRET` can be pulled from.
-See `.env.tmpl` for the template.

 Finally, `npm run serve:dev` and it should be up, hosted on `localhost:3000`.